 Jump-start your production with Adobe Prelude, a unified interface for easy ingest, logging and transcoding that allow you to work faster, stay organized, and prepare your digital footage for a streamlined post-production process.

-Today we are revealing the next version of Adobe Prelude as well as our other professional video and audio applications – Adobe Premiere Pro, After Effects, SpeedGrade, Adobe Media Encoder and Audition.
+Today we are revealing Adobe Prelude CC (2.0), as well as our other professional video and audio applications – Adobe Premiere Pro, After Effects, SpeedGrade, Adobe Media Encoder and Audition.
 To see all the top new features in the future versions of these apps, click here.

 The next version of Prelude is full of new features to empower and improve your postproduction workflows.
 You’ll save time with an intuitive, keyboard-driven workflow, entering temporal markers and other searchable metadata while keeping your eyes on what matters most: your footage.
 With expanded file support for ingest and transcoding, Adobe Prelude accelerates shot-logging with new features like hover scrubbing thumbnails in the Project panel, file renaming during ingest, and metadata templates which ensure that key information is always added.
 Export rough cuts directly through Adobe Media Encoder to share your vision on virtually any device.
 And you can collaborate in new ways with your team with new Prelude integration for Adobe Anywhere for video and Adobe Story.